cadop/dhart/Analysis Project Template/AnalysisSampleUsageInstructions.md

 After installing, navigate to Analysis\src\out\install.

-Copy the x64-Release folder into the 'Analysis Sample Usage' folder you made.
+Copy the x64-Release folder into the 'Analysis Project Template' folder you made.

-In Analysis Sample Usage\x64-Release, keep only the following files,
+In Analysis Project Template\x64-Release, keep only the following files,

 bin\embree3.dll
 bin\HumanFactors.dll